kwikteam/phy-doc/install.md

 ## Installation

-Welcome to the installation guide for phy.
+Welcome to the installation guide of phy.

 ### Quick-install (Linux and Mac OS X)